spaansba/PowerTree/README.md

 PowerTree provides two main cmdlets:

 - `Start-PowerTree` - The main command for directory visualization.
-Alias: (ptree, PowerTree)
+Alias: (`ptree`, `PowerTree`)
 - `Edit-PowerTreeConfig` - A utility to manage your PowerTree configuration.
-Alias: (Edit-PowerTree, Edit-ptree)
+Alias: (`Edit-PowerTree`, `Edit-ptree`)

-The main `PowerTree` cmdlet comes with many optional parameters to customize your directory visualization experience.
+The main `Start-PowerTree` cmdlet comes with many optional parameters to customize your directory visualization experience.

 ### Basic Options